n8n-io/n8n-docs/docs/environments/version-control/setup.md

 1. In **Settings** > **Version Control** in n8n, select **Connect**. n8n connects to your Git repository.
 1. Under **Instance settings**, choose which branch you want to use for the current n8n instance.
 1. **Optional**: select **Read-only instance** to prevent users editing workflows in this instance.
 This is useful for protecting production instances.
+1. **Optional**: choose a custom color for the instance.
+This will appear in the menu next to the version control push and pull buttons.
+It helps indicate to users which instance they're in.
 1. Select **Save settings**.